Associate Professor of Political Science

 Daniel Galvin’s research focuses on the American presidency, political parties, and American political development.
 His first book, Presidential Party Building: Dwight D. Eisenhower to George W. Bush (Princeton University Press, 2010), shows that Republican presidents since Eisenhower worked to build a stronger and more durable GOP party organization while Democratic presidents refused to do the same, with important consequences for each party’s organizational development.
 Galvin’s current book project, Rust Belt Democrats: Party Legacies and Adaptive Capacities in Postindustrial America (under contract, Oxford University Press), examines how Democrats have tried to adapt to socioeconomic upheaval in the Rust Belt region since the 1970s.
 He is also the author of several journal articles and is co-editor of Rethinking Political Institutions: The Art of the State (NYU Press, 2006).

 In 2012, Galvin received the Emerging Scholar Award from the American Political Science Association’s Political Organizations and Parties section.
 In 2010, he received the R. Barry Farrell Teaching Award for Excellence in Undergraduate Teaching, and in 2010 and 2011 he was elected by the Northwestern student body to the Faculty Honor Roll.
-Galvin has been awarded fellowships from the National Science Foundation, the Miller Center of Public Affairs, the Institute for Policy Research, the Center for the Study of the Presidency, and Weinberg College.
+Galvin recently received an AT&T Fellowship, in addition to other fellowships from the National Science Foundation, the Miller Center of Public Affairs, the Institute for Policy Research, the Center for the Study of the Presidency, and Weinberg College.
 At Northwestern, Galvin is affiliated with the Institute for Policy Research, Comparative-Historical Social Science, and is a co-founder and co-coordinator of the interdisciplinary Political Parties Working Group.

 Rust Belt Democrats.
 Since the 1970s, labor-allied parties around the world have been under pressure to adapt to changing economic and political conditions.
 As global economic integration and changes in industrial production models shrank the membership base of organized labor and undermined the credibility of social democratic policy agendas, labor-allied parties have faced incentives to develop innovative policy initiatives and court new electoral constituencies.
 The Democratic Party in the United States is usually thought to have responded to these incentives slowly, poorly, or not at all, and this is presumed to help explain their electoral difficulties since the Reagan presidency.
 But is this narrative correct?
 And if Democrats did have trouble adapting, then why?

 To investigate the question, Galvin turns to the Rust Belt—the region hit hardest by globalization-related trends—and finds surprising variation in the adaptive capacities of Democratic parties in the four heaviest manufacturing states of Michigan, Ohio, Indiana, and Wisconsin.
 Drawing upon extensive primary-source research, Galvin finds that these parties’ historical ties to organized labor, urban machines, and liberal interest groups (in different proportions in each state) had important consequences for their downstream activities.
 A party’s organizational legacies and broader network arrangements, Galvin argues, can strongly influence its capacities to undertake programmatic and coalitional change.
-Challenging standard characterizations of the Democratic Party as in decline, Galvin contends that the party’s development has not been all of a piece: different sub-national units have adapted in different ways, at different rates, and with different degrees of success.
+Challenging standard characterizations of the Democratic Party's recent and current problems, Galvin contends that the party’s development has not been all of a piece: different sub-national units have adapted in different ways, at different rates, and with different degrees of success.